 Dr. Nussbaum has served on our board of directors since December 2016.
 During 2016 Dr. Nussbaum began serving as a Strategic Consultant for EBG Advisors, the consulting arm for Epstein Becker and Green, where he advises life science companies, health care systems and provider organizations.
-Dr. Nussbaum also serves as a Senior Advisor to Sandbox Industries, a venture fund, and Ontario Teachers Pension Fund.
-He is a member of the Board of Directors of Coherus Biosciences (NASDAQ:CHRS), a leading biosimilar company that develops and commercializes high-quality therapeutics for major regulated markets, and PhyMed Healthcare Group, a physician led and owned leader of anesthesia and pain management services.
+Dr. Nussbaum also serves as a Senior Advisor to Sandbox Industries, a venture fund, Global Healthcare Private Capital, and Ontario Teachers Pension Plan.
+He is a member of the Board of Directors of Coherus Biosciences (NASDAQ:CHRS), a leading biosimilar company that develops and commercializes high-quality therapeutics for major regulated markets, PhyMed Healthcare Group, a physician led and owned leader of anesthesia and pain management services, Progenity, Inc., a biotechnology and molecular diagnostics company focused on women's health, Atrio Health Plans, Oregon-based Medicare Advantage Health Plans and the Able Channel, a streaming digital health platform.
 From 2000 until 2016, Dr. Nussbaum served as Executive Vice President, Clinical Health Policy, and Chief Medical Officer of Anthem, Inc. (NYSE: ANTM), where he was responsible for annual health care expenditures through business units focused on care management, health improvement, and provider network contracting.
 Prior to joining Anthem, Dr. Nussbaum served as executive vice president, Medical Affairs and System Integration of BJC Health Care, where he led integrated clinical services and community health, served as President of its medical group and chairman of its commercial (HealthPartners of the Midwest) and Medicaid (CarePartners) health plans.
-He currently serves as Chair of the Strategic Advisory Panel for the Innovation and Value Initiative (IVI), a nonprofit dedicated to advancing the science and improving the practice of value assessment in healthcare, and serves on the Board of Directors of The Network for Excellence in Health Innovation (NEHI), a national nonprofit, nonpartisan organization focused on advancing innovations that improve health, enhance the quality of health care, and achieve greater value for the money spent.
+He currently serves as Chair of the Board of Directors for the Innovation and Value Initiative (IVI), a nonprofit dedicated to advancing the science and improving the practice of value assessment in healthcare, and serves on the Board of Directors of The Network for Excellence in Health Innovation (NEHI), a national nonprofit, nonpartisan organization focused on advancing innovations that improve health, enhance the quality of health care, and achieve greater value for the money spent.
 Dr. Nussbaum has also served on the Board of Directors of National Quality Forum, America's Health Insurance Plans (AHIP), Regenstrief Institute, National Committee for Quality Health Care, the OASIS Institute, VHA Foundation, BioCrossroads (an Indiana-based public-private collaboration that advances and invests in the life sciences), America's Agenda, Barnes-Jewish West County Hospital, and the United Way of Greater St. Louis.
 Dr. Nussbaum is a Professor of Clinical Medicine at Washington University School of Medicine, as an adjunct professor at the Olin School of Business, Washington University and as Senior Fellow, University of Southern California Schaeffer Center for Health Policy and Economics.
 Dr. Nussbaum earned his BA from New York University and his MD from Mount Sinai School of Medicine.
 He trained in internal medicine at Stanford University and Massachusetts General Hospital and in endocrinology at Harvard Medical School and Massachusetts General Hospital.
 Dr. Nussbaum was selected as a director because of his medical and business experience in the healthcare and life sciences industries.